HugoL703/Hunt-The-Wumpus/README.md

-# Hunt-The-Wumpus
+# Hunt The Wumpus
-Hunt The Wumpus recreated in python
+Hunt The Wumpus recreated in Python

+To play the game, run 'play.py'